barcek/glep/README.md

 Grep across multiple git repositories.

-Currently runs `git log`, using `--branches=*` and `--oneline`, for all git repositories in the parent directory.
+Currently runs either `git log` using `--branches=*` and `--oneline`, or `git show`, in each case for all git repositories in the parent directory.

 ## Why?

-For insight and consistency and relevant commit hashes.
+For insight and consistency, plus the relevant commit object names and corresponding diffs, either full or filtered.

 ## How?